lazysasha/barista-service/assignment.md

 - Add the appropriate incoming properties (connector, topic and deserializer) to the `application.properties` (see the [Quarkus Kafka Guide](https://quarkus.io/guides/kafka#configuring-the-kafka-connector))
 - Use the `OrderDeserializer` as the deserializer class

-> ![Test][check] Test the endpoint by executing a POST call to `http://localhost:8080/orders`
+> ![Test][check] Test the endpoint by executing a POST call to 'http://localhost:8080/orders'
 > ```json
 > {
 >   "customerName": "Your name",
 >   "beverage": "latte"
 > }
 > ```
-> You should now see a log message in your console that the order has been received
+> You should now see a log message in your console that the order has been received.
+>
+> You can also place your order at the counter at 'http://localhost:8080/coffeebugs/out/index.html'.

 #### Add Bean Validation